kaechele/gensio/README.rst

 sound, IPMI, sctp, etc. the number of dependencies in the library was getting out of control.
 Why should you be loading libasound, or libOpenIPMI, if you don't need it?
-Plus, though the library supported adding your own gensios through a programatic API, it had no standard way to add them for the system so you could write your own gensio and let everyone on the system use it.
+Plus, though the library supported adding your own gensios through a programmatic API, it had no standard way to add them for the system so you could write your own gensio and let everyone on the system use it.